-Appreciation on dividend taken into account.
+4) Appreciation on dividend taken into account.
 Last five years or since IPO.
-For Entra Eiendom adjusted shareholders equity is stated in stead of book equity.
+5) For Entra Eiendom adjusted shareholders equity is stated in stead of book equity.
 Entra Eiendom had a return of 31 percent in 2004, over the last 3 years the yearly return has on average been 17 per cent.
-Other companies sind: Arcus Gruppen ASA, NoAH Holding ASA, XOS Univn, og SND Invest AS.
-Dividend from Statskog SF will be decided on the general meeting 21 June 2005.
+6) Other companies in which dividend has been paid, the state has received proceeds from sales, injected capital, or purchased shares.
+7) Companies sold: Arcus Gruppen ASA, Moox Frucks AS, NOAH Holding AS, AVS Ollvini, og SND Invest AS.
+8) Dividend from Statskog SF will be decided on the general meeting 21 June 2005.